ZgzInfinity/Nicodemus/SigningWindows/README.md

 In order to sign our commits in Windows you must proceed as follows:

-* First of all, we need to install a Git client such as **GitHub Desktop** on our Windows operating system.
+* First of all, we need to install a Git client such as **GitHub Desktop** or **SourceTree** on our Windows operating system.
+We are going to use **GitHub Desktop** for this tutorial, but with **SourceTree** this technique also is effective.
 This tool can be easily downloaded from the following website:

 	* https://desktop.github.com/

 It doesn't have to be the previous ones, you can choose the  one you like best.